flant/shell-operator/HOOKS.md

 There are some extra fields for `onKubernetesEvent`-type events:

 - `watchEvent` — the event type is identical to the values in the `event` parameter: “Added”, “Modified” or “Deleted”.
-- `resourceNamespace`, `resourceKind`, `resourceName` — the information about the Kubernetes object associated with an event.
+- `object` — an object related to event.
+- `filterResult` — result of jq execution with specified `jqFilter` expression.
+If `jqFilter` is not specified, then filterResult is omitted.

 #### schedule binding context example